dsorokin/aivika-distributed-test/README.md

 Here nodes 0 and 1 are located on the laptop with IP address 192.168.99.20.
 Nodes 2 and 3 are located on another laptop with IP address 192.168.99.10.

 In this specific test, the first two nodes have a special meaning.
 The first node is a master node, which must be run strongly in the last order.
-The second node will be used for running a specialized local process that will play a role of the Time Server.
+The second node will be used for running a specialized logical process that will play a role of the Time Server.

 ### Building the Project